davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

     .. image:: images/block-storage-services.png
        :width: 90%

 #.
-In the ScaleIO GUI (see :ref:`Install ScaleIO GUI section <scaleiogui>`), enter the IP address of the primary controller node, username `admin`, and the password you entered in the Fuel UI.
+Connect to ScaleIO cluster in the ScaleIO GUI (see :ref:`Install ScaleIO GUI section <scaleiogui>`).
+In case of new ScaleIO cluster deploying use the IP address of the master ScaleIO MDM (it is one of the controller nodes), username `admin`, and the password you entered in the Fuel UI.

 #.
 Once logged in, verify that it successfully reflects the ScaleIO resources: